ADHD Across the Lifespan: A Comprehensive Review of Developmental Changes

 Therefore, careful differential diagnosis is required to avoid false positives or negatives.

-Various standardised tools exist for assessing individuals suspected of having ADHD; however, they require careful interpretation of an individual’s overall developmental history and current circumstances.
+Various standardised exist for assessing individuals suspected of having ADHD; however, they require careful interpretation of an individual’s overall developmental history and current circumstances.

 Treatment options vary depending on severity but often include behavioural interventions alongside medication management using stimulant or non-stimulant drugs.